sprtus/spbones/README.md

 npm run watch
 ```

+Edit [`webpack.config.js`](./webpack.config.js) to add new files to the build process or to change the default Webpack module configuration of the build script.

 ### Deploying
 You may automate the deployment of all templates and front-end assets using the included [Node](https://nodejs.org/en/) deploy script.
 Deployment requires that you create a new file called [`env.js`](./env-example.js) in the project directory.
 This file will be ignored by source control to avoid saving sensitive password information to a shared location.
 By default, this file is configured for an Office 365/SharePoint Online environment, but you can also configure it for many other different server configurations.
 See [spsave](https://github.com/s-KaiNet/spsave#credentials) and [node-sp-auth](https://github.com/s-KaiNet/node-sp-auth) documentation for more information.
-Once configured, run the deploy script to transfer all files within [_catalogs](./_catalogs) to the target environment.
+Once configured, run the deploy script to transfer all files within [`_catalogs`](./_catalogs) to the target environment.
 Note that the deployment script will overwrite existing files, but it *will not* delete files from the target environment (you must do this manually if you decide to rename or delete files from your solution).
 ```sh
 # Deploy contents of _catalogs folder to target environment
 npm run deploy